 Zoe is a member of the Law Institute of Victoria and the Australian Lawyers Alliance.

 Anthie completed her Bachelor of Law and Bachelor of Arts at Swinburne University of Technology.
-She is currently completing her Practicing Legal Training at the College of Law and will be admitted as a solicitor in 2020.
+She is currently completing her Practical Legal Training at the College of Law and will be admitted as a solicitor in 2020.
 As part of her legal training, she is working with Angela Sdrinis as a law clerk in the area of institutional abuse and has developed an interest in assisting survivors with their claims in a trusting and supportive environment.